Continuing Medical Education Units (CMEs)

 Course Description and Objectives

 Clinicians are increasingly called upon to advise patients on health approaches not commonly taught in conventional medical training programs.
-Journey Into Healing explores a theoretical framework that enables physicians and health providers to evaluate the appropriate role of complementary medicine, from both a traditional and scientific perspective.
-Topics covered include psychoneuroimmunology, stress management techniques, nutritional components of illness, evidence-based herbal medicine, and mind body approaches in heart disease, cancer, addiction, and digestive disorders.
+Journey Into Healing explores a theoretical framework, based on Ayurvedic mind-body principles, that enables physicians and health providers to evaluate the appropriate role of complementary medicine, from both a traditional and scientific perspective.
+Topics covered include psychoneuroimmunology, stress management techniques, nutritional components of illness, introduction to Ayurvedic herbal medicine, and mind body approaches in prevention and disease management.

-At the conclusion of this activity, the participants should be able to:
+At the end of the CME activity, participants should be able to:

 - Describe how psychological and emotional states influence physical health and illness, including neurotransmitter, endocrine and immune changes.